allebone/help.omni.af.mil/docs/PEX/Training.md

 2. In the Welcome screen, select Deinstal Products.

-3. Check al Oracle products, and then select Remove.
+3. Check all Oracle products, and then select Remove.

 4. At the Confirmation dialogue, select Yes.